josephwilliams/class_wizard/README.md

 We have methods to depict a `first_encounter`, to determine an `end_of_deadly_encounter`, and to render `satisfying_conclusion`.
 But our `battle_sequence` method is woefully lacking.

 But, first, we have a more serious problem.
 Pixel, our wizard, has 10 health and a `cast_spell` ability that lowers the enemy's health by 1.
 Primus, the dragon, has 100 health, and can `breathe_fire`, removing 3 of his enemy's health.
 This does not bode well for Pixel or her beloved cat.
-But we're the authors of this tale, so let's thicken the plot:
+But we're the authors of this tale, so let's thicken the plot.

+#### The Ancient_Tome Module
 ```ruby
 module Ancient_Tome
   def decrypt(enemy)